zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 4. Select **OK**.

-5. Select **Add** again, and n the New User Variable dialog, enter the following:
+5. Select **Add** again, and in the New User Variable dialog, enter the following:

     - **Variable name**: Enter **PolicyStorageUrl**
     - **Variable name**: Paste in the **URL** of the policies container you copied into a text editor in the previous exercise.